hashicorp/consul/website/source/docs/platform/k8s/run.html.md

 each Kubernetes node.
 This is explained in the [architecture](/docs/platform/k8s/run.html#client-agents) section.
 To access the agent, you may use the [downward API](https://kubernetes.io/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information/).

-An example pod specification is shown below:
+An example pod specification is shown below.
+In addition to pods, anything with a pod template can also access the downward API and can therefore also access Consul: StatefulSets, Deployments, Jobs, etc.

 ```yaml
 apiVersion: v1